 Marketing: Another form of corporate support occurs when a company decides to affiliate itself with a specific nonprofit and brand its products, website, and other marketing materials with the logo of the nonprofit to indicate its endorsement.
 The co-branding of products serves a couple of purposes.
-First, by displaying the nonprofit’s logo on its products, the company is raising awareness of the nonprofit’s work, and free advertising space may be all the company is offering the nonprofit.
-In other cases, the company might endorse a cause and add a nonprofit’s logo to its product packaging plus donate a percentage of the sales of their products to the organization.
+First, by displaying the nonprofit’s logo on its products, the company is providing free advertising for the nonprofit and raising awareness about the nonprofit’s mission.
+In other cases, the company might endorse a cause and add a nonprofit’s logo to product packaging as well as donate a percentage of the sales to the organization.
 An example of this type of partnership can be seen in the relationship between Brandless and the nonprofit Feeding America.
 For each online purchase of groceries through its website, Brandless donates the monetary equivalent of one meal to Feeding America.
-Brandless mentions Feeding America on the landing page of its website and displays the Feeding America logo, along with details about its collaboration with the nonprofit, on a section of its website that discusses the donation program.
+Brandless also mentions Feeding America on the landing page of its website and displays the Feeding America logo, along with details about its collaboration with the nonprofit, on a section of its website that discusses the donation program.
 For its part, Feeding America profiles the relationship with Brandless on its partnership page.

 Non-cash gifts (also known as “in-kind” support): Corporate donations don’t have to be in the form of cash gifts.
 Support can also take the form of donated goods (sometimes, but not always, manufactured by the company) or discounted or free professional services.
 The latter could involve the company permitting staff to volunteer a few hours a week during their regular work hours.
-It also includes secondments, which allow a company employee to work with full-time with a nonprofit for a set period of time (sometimes as long as a year) while continuing to keep their job at the company and draw their regular salary and benefits.
+It also includes secondments that allow a company employee to work full-time for a nonprofit for a set period of time—sometimes as long as a year—while keeping their job at the company and drawing their regular salary and benefits.

 Why Corporations Support Nonprofits